-- Enhanced Easement Incentive: A renewal of this incentive was passed for 2012 (retroactively) and 2013 as part of the bill that averted the "fiscal cliff" on January 1st.
-This will help land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation.
+- Enhanced Easement Incentive, expired December 31, 2013: A renewal of this incentive was passed for 2012 (retroactively) and 2013 as part of the bill that averted the "fiscal cliff" on January 1st.
+This helped land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation.
+No extension has been passed yet for 2014 (or ever better permanent legislation) -- although there is support for the incentive bills H.R.
+2807 and S.526.
+To find out if your Senator or Congressperson has signed on, and for more information, visit the Land Trust Alliance website for the latest updates.
+Currently, about 1/3 of the legislators have signed on as co-sponsors.
 If you have questions regarding easement donations, including bargain sales, please contact Melanie Cirillo, Director of Conservation Planning at 631.283.3195 or MCirillo@PeconicLandTrust.org.

 - Estate Tax Incentives: The Estate Tax retains its current $5 million unified credit, indexed for inflation, but the top rate rises to 40%.
 Also, geographic limitations on conservation incentives that lower estate taxes are permanently repealed.
 The Peconic Land Trust continues to pursue the deferral of estate taxes on land of conservation value with our local representatives.
 For more information, contact Julie Zaykowski at 631.283.3195 or JZaykowski@PeconicLandTrust.org.

 We continue to work with our local representatives, particularly Congressman Bishop, on a long term solution for the estate tax as it relates to land of conservation value.
-It is expected that Congressman Bishop will reintroduce his legislations (Farmland Preservation and Land Conservation Act) in the new Congress.
+Congressman Bishop introduced his legislation in 2013.
 Information on Congressman Bishop's legislation, as well as other legislative issues related to the Federal Estate Tax, can be found below.

-If you can't join us in Albany, we ask that you contact your local representatives and ask them to support funding for the EPF.
-Let them know how important the environment is to you and your family, and how the EPF supports industries that contribute billions to the state's economy, inlcuidng tourism, agriculture, forestry, and private investment in programs including recycling.
+Please contact your local representatives and ask them to support funding for the EPF.
+Let them know how important the environment is to you and your family, and how the EPF supports industries that contribute billions to the state's economy, including tourism, agriculture, forestry, and private investment in programs including recycling.

 In April 2010, John v.H.
 Halsey, President of the Peconic Land Trust, joined more than three dozen land trust leaders at the White House Conference for the America's Great Outdoors Initiative.